wpXtreme/wpdk/index.md

 * **Your WordPress creations becomes easy to maintain**, thanks to object oriented internal infrastructure, and *MVC pattern* compatibility.
 Encapsulation, inheritance, physical separation between model and view in your develop approach: all these facts make clearer, more readable and easier to maintain all your WordPress creations.

-* **Your WordPress creations become up to 50% faster**, thanks to the *WPDK* internal autoloading infrastructure: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.
+* **Your WordPress creations become up to 50% faster**, thanks to the *WPDK autoloading technology*: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.

 @page page_overview Overview